 - You may also need copies of the federal insurance rate map for your project area.

 - If your project includes new or existing buildings, you'll need to complete this Climate Preparedness Questionnaire.
 We'll need the PDF you get by email after completing the questionnaire.

 Make copies of your information

 The City needs eight hard copies of your documents — one signed original and seven copies.
-We also need one electronic copy, which can be put on a CD, or you can sent to us by email or a Cloud link.
+We also need one electronic copy, which you can sent to us by email or a Cloud link.